Functional Object-Oriented Network for Manipulation Learning: Functional Object-Oriented Network

 A FOON is identified as a directed graph, as some nodes are the outcomes of the interaction between other nodes.
-An edge is denoted by $E$ that connects two nodes.
-Edges are drawn from either an object node to a motion node, or vice-versa, but {\it no two objects or two motions are usually connected to each other}.
-FOON can also be represented as a {\it bipartite graph} which can be transformed into a {\it one-mode projected graph} \cite{Newman}.
-These representations are required for network analysis which will be discussed further in the paper.
+An edge, denoted as $E$, connects two nodes.
+Edges are drawn from either an object node to a motion node, or vice-versa, but it is important to note that {\it no two objects or two motions are connected to each other}.
+The only exception to this is when we transform this bipartite representation into a {\it one-mode projected graph} \cite{Newman}.
+These representations are required for network analysis, which will be discussed further in the paper.
 In addition, if several object nodes have edges connected to a motion node, it indicates that the objects are interacting with the motion.
 If a motion node has edges directed to object nodes, it indicates that the objects are the outcomes of the motion.

 A FOON can be called a {\it directed semi-acyclic graph}; this means that there may be some instances of loops where a motion does not necessarily cause a change in an object, as certain objects will remain in the same state.